Conrec-Infinity-AB/Selenium-Course/Lecture1/3_setup_new_project.md

 >
 >driver.quit()

 Now run the file to see that everything works as expected.
-Click the Run icon above the code to the right (or menu *_Run/Run without debugging_*) and wait for a Chrome browser to open and run the Selenium commands.
+Click the Run icon above the code to the right (or menu *_Run/Run without debugging_*) and wait for a Chrome browser to open and runs the Selenium commands.

 After a while the text:
 Title: Home Page
 should be visible in the terminal

 Great thats it!
 You have setup a new Selenium project.

+### Create requirements.txt file ###
+If we want to share our project with someone else, or we want to always use the same versions of a package we can use a requirements.txt file.

+Packages updates quite often and a bug or change in behaviour can occur between versions.
+Using a file like requirements.txt which contains the packages and its versions will make sure that we all work with same package setup.
+Thats why we used the requirements.txt file in the main project setup.

+If we want to create our own requirements.txt file then its a simple command we can use.
+In the terminal of the project we want to save our packages from, enter the following command
+> pip freeze > requirements.txt

+Now a new file will be visible in the project folder.
+If you open it, it will contain all packages and their versions used in the project.
+So now we can commit and push this file with the project to a repository and when someone else opens the project they can load the requirements.txt file and do not need to manually install packages.

+To load the packages, select it when creating a virtual environment in VS Code, or use the command to install all packages in terminal
+> pip install -r requirements.txt

+More information about pip and its command reference can be found at https://pip.pypa.io/en/stable/cli/pip_install/

+### Advanced - Setting up a virtual environment in terminal ###
+If you are not using any IDE like VS Code the you can setup a virtual virtual environment in terminal (Powershell). below we create a virtual environment named *_.venv_* in a folder
+> python -m venv .venv

+Activate the new virtual environment
+>  .\.venv\scripts\activate

+The terminal will now indicate that you use the new virtual environment by prefixing the prompt with (.venv)

+To decativate a virtual environment use the following command
+> deactivate

+Now the terminal prompt will change back to normal prompt without the (.env)